httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 }
 ~~~

 The value of the `commit` member MUST be ignored unless the alternative service can be strongly
 authenticated.
 Minimum authentication requirements for HTTP over TLS are described in Section 2.1
 of {{I-D.ietf-httpbis-alt-svc}} and Section 3.1 of {{RFC2818}}.
 As noted in
 {{I-D.ietf-httpbis-alt-svc}}, clients can impose other checks in addition to this minimum set.
 For
 instance, a client might choose to apply key pinning {{RFC7469}}.

+If a client is able to obtain a valid http-opportunistic resource (as per {{well-known}})
-Once the `commit` member is provided and strongly authenticated, a client can assume that the
+containing a `commit` member and a strongly authenticated alternative service is available, it can
-opportunistically secured alternative will remain available for that number of seconds past the
+assume that such an alternative will remain available for the indicated number of seconds past the
 current time, less the current age of the http-opportunistic response (as defined in Section 4.2.3
 of {{RFC7234}}).
 A client SHOULD NOT fall back to cleartext protocols prior to that interval
 elapsing.
 Note however that relying on a commitment creates some potential operational hazards (see